-Architectural and functional traits For all individuals, we measured a suite of architectural traits at phytomer and whole-tree levels to characterize growth, branching and flowering dynamics, and the resulting tree architecture.
+Architectural and functional traits For all individuals, we measured a suite of architectural traits at phytomer and whole-tree levels to characterise growth, branching and flowering dynamics, and the resulting tree architecture.
 Retrospective analysis of development allows us to consider tree developmental trajectories as growth performance traits (i.e. the height-age relationship).
-Such dynamical approach considers the development of the trunk only (no branches) described as a sequence of phytomers.
-Three variables were measured for each phytomer: (1) internode length (2) vegetative bud state coded as: 0 not developed or aborted; 1 developed, present or pruned, (3) inflorescence bud state coded as: 0 no inflorescence; 1 pruned or present inflorescences.
+Such approach considers the development of the trunk only (i.e. it does not include the complexity of branching events) described as a sequence of phytomers.
+Three variables were measured for each phytomer: (1) internode length (2) vegetative bud state coded as: 0 for not developed or aborted; 1 for developed, present or pruned, (3) inflorescence bud state coded as: 0 for no inflorescence; 1 for pruned or present inflorescences.
 Features for bud states are treated as binary values: presence or absence.
+As suggested by (Davis 1970), (Heuret et al. 2002), and (Zalamea et al. 2008), we analysed periodical fluctuations in internode length, which are driven by seasonal variations of rainfall, (Zalamea et al., 2013), as well as the rhythmic disposition of inflorescences and branches to infer the past development of the tree, and model its growth dynamic (section statistical analysis and Appendix S2).

+As a first step, the fluctuation of internode length allowed us to estimate (i) the growth representing a single year as the shortest internodes are associated with the peak of the dry season, (ii) the age in days after germination of any internode along the trunk, and (iii) the yearly average time taken by the tree to produce an internode (i.e. the phyllochron).

+As a second step, to understand how the trees are modifying their growth strategy in the two types of soils, we looked at (i) variations of phyllochron, internode length, and annual shoot length over time, and (ii) contribution of the number of internode vs internode length in the annual shoot length variation (See Appendix S2 for the followed methodology).

-As suggested by , , and , we analysed periodical fluctuations in internode length as well as the rhythmic disposition of inflorescences and branches to infer the past development of the tree and model its growth dynamic (section statistical analysis and Appendix S2).
-The measured and estimated traits presented as longitudinal sequences, associated with abbreviations, are shown in Table 1.
-Whole-tree dimensional traits complete the dynamic analysis to define the tree’s ecological performance (Table 1, with detailed abbreviations)Functional traits were measured especially at the leaf level (Table 2, with detailed abbreviations) indicative of leaf resource capture and defence against herbivores .
-Trunk wood specific gravity is indicative of stem transport, structure and defence against parasites (Baraloto et al., 2010).
-As Cecropia trees bear only few, but very large leaves, we measured leaf-level traits for only one leaf per individual: either the third or the fourth leaf positioned under the apex of the A1 axis.
-In this way, potential effects of plant spatial structure and phenology on variation of leaf-level traits are controlled.
-Leaf lifespan was derived on the postulate of a constant 10-day phyllochron (i.e. rhythm of leaf production) as shown by Heuret et al., (Heuret et al., 2002), by multiplying the number of leaves of the A1 axis by 10 days (i.e. interval between the emergence of two successive leaves).
+As a third step, we looked at how these different potential growth strategies (i.e. number vs. length of internodes) drive the cumulative tree height over time, namely the growth performance.
+Finally, to study space-foraging performance and reproductive performance we analysed the cumulative branching and flowering over time.
+The measured and estimated traits presented as longitudinal sequences, are shown in Table 1.

+Whole-tree-level traits was also measured (Table 1).
+Functional traits were measured at the leaf level (Table 2) as proxies of leaf resource capture, while trunk wood specific gravity was measured as indicator of stem transport and storage capacity (Baraloto et al. 2010).
+We measured leaf-level traits for only one leaf per individual: either the third or the fourth leaf positioned under the apex of the A1 axis.
+In this way, potential effects of plant spatial structure and senescence on variation of leaf-level traits are controlled.
+Leaf lifespan along the A1 axis was estimated for each tree by counting the number of leaves on a given axis and multiplying it by the known mean phyllochron (10 days, Heuret et al. 2002).
 The complete sampling procedure for functional traits is described in Appendix S3.

 Statistical analyses

-Topology of trees and the different pedological, dimensional, and functional features associated with each repetitive unit are coded in sequences in Multi-scale Tree Graph format (MTG; Godin & Caraglio, 1998; Godin, Costes, & Caraglio, 1997).
+Topology of trees and the different pedological, whole-tree-level, and functional features associated with each repetitive unit are coded in sequences in Multi-scale Tree Graph format (MTG; Godin & Caraglio, 1998; Godin, Costes, & Caraglio, 1997).